BLI3980/GB_CSharp_Intro_Course/README.md

-# A list of examples and tasks for the first lecture and the first seminar of the course:
+# A list of examples and tasks for the lectures and seminars of the course:
 # "GeekBrains.
 Introduction to C# programming language".